funwun/patas-source-pgsql/README.md

 Get detail from [patas](https://github.com/funwun/patas).

 ## Options
+* `native` Use [pg-native](https://github.com/brianc/node-pg-native) or not.

-Same as [node-pg-pool](https://github.com/brianc/node-pg-pool) pool config.
+For more options, please refrence to the [node-pg-pool](https://github.com/brianc/node-pg-pool) pool config.

 ## License